The type-I antiferromagnetic Weyl semimetal InMnTi$_2$: Results and discussions

+The fact that the low-energy properties are perfectly compatible with a Weyl fermion picture can also be observed from the optical conductivity, shown in Fig.~\ref{fig:epsTOT}b.
+For a type-I \ac{WN} the real part of the optical conductivity is expected to have a linear dispersion in the low energy range ($\omega \rightarrow 0$), starting from a onset of $2 E_{W}$ due to the \acp{WN} not being exactly aligned with the Fermi level\cite{grassano2018validity}.
+In Fig.~\ref{fig:epsTOT}b we show that a linear fit can be performed starting from an onset of 150~meV.
+This value is slightly lower than the expected 192~meV due to the slight anisotropy of the \ac{WN} dispersion along the $k _{(W \rightarrow W)_y}$; still we observe a linear dispersion of the optical conductivity in a range wider than the expected 60~meV.

-We then proceeds to compute the surface states of the material, for a tetragonal supercell cut along the $[001]$ direction.
-The \ac{ARPES} of both the Ti- and In-terminated surfaces are shown in Fig.~\ref{fig:SurfaceStates}a.
-A clear distinction between the bulk and surface state can be observed, where the bulk states given the intensity of the plot.
-In Fig.~\ref{fig:SurfaceStates}b we can observe a plot of the Fermi surface, where the projections of the \acp{WN} have been highlighted.
-As we would expect, open lines connecting such projection, commonly known as "Fermi arcs" are present and can be seen connecting pair of nodes within the same or the neghboring cell.
-We can also compute the spectral function along the direction connecting the projection of two Weyl nodes with opposite chirality Fig.~\ref{fig:SurfaceStates}c.
-Here we can observe a surface band leaking from one bulk node into the other which is directly related to the Fermi arcs.
-The shape of this band is expected to be flat if the arc connecting the 2 nodes follows the shortest path.
+We then proceed to compute the surface states of the material, for a tetragonal supercell cut along the $[001]$ direction.
+The spectral function of both the Ti/Mn- and Ti/In-terminated surfaces along the high-symmetry lines of the surface \ac{BZ} are shown in Fig.~\ref{fig:SurfaceStates}a.
+A clear distinction between the bulk and the surface states can be inferred by the intensity of the plots.
+In Fig.~\ref{fig:SurfaceStates}b we compute the same quantity along the direction connecting the projection of two Weyl nodes with opposite chirality.
+Here we can observe the projection of the same bulk states that are also shown in Fig.~\ref{fig:XYZ}, plus a surface band leaking from one bulk node into the other which is directly related to the Fermi arcs.
+Finally, in Fig.~\ref{fig:SurfaceStates}c we show a plot of the 2D Fermi surface at the chemical potential of $\mu=-0.96$~meV, corresponding to the position of the \acp{WN}.
+As expected, we observe the presence of open lines commonly known as "Fermi arcs" connecting the projections of the pair of nodes, highlighted in the figure with red/blue dots.
+The Fermi arcs are clearly defined, being separated from the bulk states, and can be longer than $1$~\angstrom$^{-1}$, which should make them easily detectable experimentally.
+The presence of seemingly double arcs in the Ti/In-terminated surface is due to the overlap of the projections 2 nodes at the $\pm k_z$ positions.
+The movies provided as supplementary materials also show the evolution of the arcs shape by varying the chemical potential from -100 to 0 meV.
+From this we can see that the arcs remain stable across a wide range of chemical potentials, even when the Fermi pockets around the nodes, or other trivial surface states start to interact/cross with them.